 If you are a crafty teacher, give these reindeer marshmallow pops a try.
 If you have a lot of students, this is perfect because you can make them in bulk.

 Here’s another idea to continue with the game theme.
-A simple deck of cards if you’d like—perfect for playing those multiplication games we recently blogged about.
+A simple deck of cards can be a good gift.
 Otherwise, gather up some rocks and try creating this tic-tac-toe game project.

-One of the teachers from our WeAreTeachers Helpline group gave us a fabulous idea.
+One of the teachers from our WeAreTeachers HELPLINE group on Facebook gave us a fabulous idea.
 She has her students write down adjectives for one another.
 Then she turns them into Wordles and applies them to clipboards with Mod Podge.
 Her students love the daily reminder of all the nice things their classmates think of them.